-Far from the cosmopolitan and vibrant city of Santiago, a very special grape grows.
-Almost killed by insects, and then forgotten, the Carménère was reborn more than 10.000 km away from its homeland and today is Chile’s most renowned wine around the world… But how did that happen?
+Far from the cosmopolitan and vibrant city of Santiago, a very special grape grows: almost killed by insects, and then forgotten, the Carménère was reborn in Chile more than 10.000 km away from its homeland and today is the county most renowned wine around the world… But how did that happen?

 In the 19th century, the phylloxera epidemic almost wiped all of France’s raisin plants, forcing French winemakers to start over with their plantations of Malbec, Merlot, Cabernet Sauvignon, Cabernet Franc and Carménère.
 Their efforts worked and almost all of the strains were brought back to life, but the Carménère couldn’t adapt to the cold spring and early autumn rains of Bordeaux and got extinct.